Redocly/developer-portal-starter/developer-portal/index.md

 # Welcome Fast Developers

-## One smart move for your business
+## One smart move for your platform

 Get the Checkout button that increases conversion, boosts sales and delights customers.